 How can we help you?

-Never reply to any of these emails, even to give them fake account details.
+Don't respond to spam email - If you are certain it is spam, never reply to one of these emails, even to give them fake account details.
 Doing so confirms that your email account is active and being read.
 All you'll achieve is more spam being sent to you!

 Get a special 'spam address' - keep your Warwickgrad.net email just for friends, family, colleagues and professional use.
 You can create an alias specifically for website forms, forums or mailing lists, and delete it if it becomes overwhelmed.

 Sadly, if you have an email address, nowadays it is inevitable that you will receive some spam emails.
 There are many ways that spammers are able to obtain or even guess your email address, and no spam filtering system can keep them all out without blocking legitimate emails.

 However, implementing the best practice tips given above can massively reduce the amount of spam that you do get.